Green Card through Marriage

 Lown Law Firm can help you or your spouse obtain a green card through marriage.

 If the applicant's marriage to a US citizen or legal resident is less than two years old, then the applicant may be granted a conditional residency.
-A person who was granted a conditional green card based on marriage must file to remove the condition on his or her residency within 90 days of his or her 2 year anniversary.
+A person who was granted a conditional green card based on marriage must file to remove the condition on his or her residency within the 90 day period prior to the 2 year anniversary of the date on which the conditional residency was granted.
 If the marriage is more than two years old at the time of application then the applicant may be granted a full permanent residency.

 Attorney Zachary Lown, Principal Attorney

 The petition to obtain either a conditional or permanent residency will include certain forms.
 These forms include detailed information and must be carefully completed.
 The forms must all be consistent with one another in terms of the information presented.

 Legal Services for a Green Card based on Marriage:

 Lown Law Firm will provide you with a custom checklist for a green card based on marriage.
 You will complete this list which collects vital information.
 This will be used to create a strong application packet and ensure that each form is properly executed.
 (Contact Us).

 The necessary forms require certain fees, must be packaged in a particular way and filed at the proper location.